LocationQueens Drive at Central Library, Wellington 5010, New Zealand

 ClientWellington Museum’s Trust

-From the architect.
+Text description provided by the architects.
 The City Gallery occupies the old 1930’s Wellington Central Library building located in the Civic Square.
 In 1992-93 we completed additions to the City Gallery and in 2009 we designed and completed a new extension.

 The overriding architectural issue was to allow the history of the building – both physical and emotional – to be recognised despite its new function as a venue for exhibitions.
 Tidying up the building or removing references to its previous function would be to deny that they ever existed and akin to tearing out a page of a history book.